Anita Tsoy

-Anna Sergeyevna "Anita" Tsoy (Анна Серге́евна "Анита" Цой; born Kim, Ким; 7 February 1971, Moscow) is a Russian singer-songwriter of Korean descent.
-She is a Meritorious Artist of Russia (2003).
-In January 2023, Ukraine imposed sanctions on Anita for her support of 2022 Russian invasion of Ukraine.
+Anna Sergeyevna "Anita" Tsoy (Анна Серге́евна "Анита" Цой; born Kim, Ким; 7 February 1971) is a Russian singer-songwriter of Korean descent.
+She is a People's Artist of Russia (2021).

 Early life

 Anita's grandfather, seeking free education, emigrated from Korea to the Russian Far East.
 He, his wife and his children were later caught up in the 1937 deportation of the Koryo-saram to Central Asia.
 Anita's mother was born in 1944 in Tashkent, Uzbek SSR, Soviet Union and successfully graduated from the Moscow State University and became a chemistry doctor.

 Tsoy's mother did everything she could to make her daughter educated in all kinds of arts.
 Anita's favourite one became music.
 She began violin lessons at a young age; she later studied piano, flute, and guitar.

 When Tsoy became an adult, her mother was branded a "class enemy" in the 1970s in response to her record of speaking out in support of Nobel Peace Prize-winning dissident Andrei Sakharov.
 For her dissidence, she was briefly committed to a mental institution and became a permanent invalid.

-After leaving school Tsoy attended the teacher training college, then law school at Moscow State University, where she met her husband Sergey Tsoy.
+After leaving school Tsoy attended the teacher training college, then law faculty at Moscow State University, where she met her husband Sergey Tsoy.